Animal-rights activists clash with Nordstrom over fur sales

 PETA’s criticism comes at a delicate moment for Nordstrom, which enters the all-important holiday shopping season with high hopes for an end to nearly a year of slack sales.

-Last month the company reported mixed financial results–a continued decline in sales at its full-price stores, but tentative progress with its new “local” strategy, and good numbers from its brand new flagship store in Manhattan.
+Last month the company reported mixed financial results — a continued decline in sales at its full-price stores, but tentative progress with its new “local” strategy, and good numbers from its brand new flagship store in Manhattan.

-PETA appears to be taking advantage both of the timing of the shopping season, but also of Nordstrom’s recent efforts to reach younger shoppers.
+PETA appears to be taking advantage of both the timing of the shopping season and of Nordstrom’s recent efforts to reach younger shoppers.
 “Young consumers especially have completely turned against the fur industry,” Byrne said.

 But Nordstrom may not accede to PETA’s pressure, some retail experts say.
 Not only do many Nordstrom customers still approve of fur products, but the retailer will also want to avoid any action that invites future demands by activists.